YiboK/whisperGPT/README.md

-# whisperGPT Repo for CS639: Capstone Fall2023
+# WhisperGPT Repo for CS639: Capstone Fall2023

 The whisperGPT folder contains the program that implements a program that is able to talk to the user.
 It uses GPT-4, Whisper-1, and TTS-1 models from OpenAI API.
 The Unity version is 2022.3.10f1.